prakriti5dhang/exp-Familiarisation-with-Capacitor-IITKGP/experiment/theory.md

 ### Mathematical Notation

 - A static description of the way a capacitor behaves would be to say Q=C×V , where Q is the total charge, C is a measure of how big the capacitor is and V is the voltage across it.
-- A dynamic description ,ie one that changes with time would be to say I=C×dVdt .
+- A dynamic description ,ie one that changes with time would be to say $$I=C×\frac{dV}{dt}$$ .
 This is just the time derivative of the static description .C is constant wrt time, I is the rate at which charge flows .
 This essentially says – the bigger the current , the faster the capacitor’s voltage changes.

 ## Classification of Capacitors
 UN-POLARIZED | POLARIZED